Definition

 Relation to Decidability

-If a language and its complement are both RE, then is Decidable.
+If a language and its complement are both RE, then is decidable.